Analyzing Ocugen's Unusual Options Activity | Benzinga

 Analyzing Ocugen's Unusual Options Activity

-Shares of Ocugen (NASDAQ:OCGN) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $7.84.
+On Wednesday, shares of Ocugen (NASDAQ:OCGN) saw unusual options activity.
+After the option alert, the stock price moved down to $8.2.

 - Option Type: TRADE